danlliu/bootstrap-compiler/README.md

 Each phase has a directory associated with it, starting with 0.
 The output of each phase will be an executable of the same name (for example, `./0/0`).
 Each stage will build upon previous stages to slowly build up more functionality.
 The only thing I'm allowed to write executables with is a hex editor for stage 0 to get started, and then my previous executables.
 Input/output redirection is used with these executables to generate what is needed.
+No using assemblers...
+RTFM.

 ## System